GeoDiff4D: Geometry-Aware Diffusion for 4D Head Avatar Reconstruction: Method

 We employ an implicit representation to capture fine-grained facial details and propose a cross-view pairing training strategy that encourages the encoder to extract consistent expression representations across different viewpoints.
 Through joint optimization with the diffusion model, both components learn complementary and view-consistent features.
 Experiments further demonstrate the robustness and cross-view consistency of our encoder (See Section.~\ref{experiment:expencoder}).

-\paragraph{Implicit expression representation} Following prior work~\cite{zhao2025x}, we use a motion encoder $E_\text{mot}$ to encode an image into a low-dimensional latent $f_\text{mot}$ that captures facial motion while discarding spatial appearance information, encouraging disentanglement between motion and identity.
+\paragraph{Implicit expression representation.} Following prior work~\cite{zhao2025x}, we use an expression encoder $E_\text{mot}$ to encode an image into a low-dimensional latent $f_\text{mot}$ that captures facial details while discarding spatial appearance information, encouraging disentanglement between expression and identity.
 Instead of combining head pose and expression into a single latent, we disentangle head pose from the implicit representation by introducing an explicit head pose control signal (See Section.~\ref{para:headposecontrol}).
-The resulting expression latent then guides the diffusion model via a cross-attention mechanism to achieve more accurate and expressive synthesis.
+The resulting expression latent then guides the diffusion model via cross-attention to achieve more accurate and expressive synthesis.

-\paragraph{Cross-View Pairing Training Strategy} To leverage the multi-view nature of our datasets, we introduce a cross-view pairing training strategy for learning robust, view-invariant expression representations.
+\paragraph{Cross-View Pairing Training Strategy.} To leverage the multi-view nature of our datasets, we introduce a cross-view pairing training strategy for learning robust, view-invariant expression representations.
 We sample frames of the same identity and timestep from different viewpoints to form cross-view pairs, where driving and target frames share identical expressions but differ in viewpoint (Figure~\ref{fig:trainingstrategy}).
 This effectively mitigates head pose and identity leakage, encouraging the model to focus on expression-specific features.
 The strategy facilitates learning of a pose-free expression encoder and enhances 3D awareness in the diffusion model.

-\paragraph{Loss and Augmentation} The encoder is trained end-to-end with the diffusion model, supervised solely by the diffusion denoising loss without any auxiliary specific objective.
+\paragraph{Loss and Augmentation.} The encoder is trained end-to-end with the diffusion model, supervised solely by the diffusion denoising loss without any auxiliary specific objective.
 To further promote spatial invariance in the learned embeddings, we apply data augmentation exclusively to the cropped facial driving images, including pixelwise augmentations (brightness, contrast, saturation, noise, and blur) to simulate diverse capture conditions, and spatial augmentations (scaling, rotation, and translation) to reduce sensitivity to spatial layout.